spl/philosophical-notes/charity/index.md

        a more effective criticism of the argument than if you were criticizing an uncharitable version of the argument.

+* [Critical Thinking: A Student's Introduction][critical-thinking] (5th ed.):
+  - The Principle of Charity (p.
+44): When interpreting an unclear passage, always give the speaker or writer the benefit of the doubt.
+Never attribute to an arguer a _weaker_ argument when the evidence reasonably permits us to attribute to him or her a _stronger_ one.
+And never interpret a passage as a _bad argument_ when the evidence reasonably permits us to interpret it as _not an argument at all_.
+  - The Principle of Charity Test (p.
+59): The principle of charity serves two important goals in critical thinking.
+First, it fosters goodwill and mutual understanding in argument by demanding that we treat the arguments of others with the same generous and respectful spirit that we would like others to treat our own arguments.
+Even more important, it promotes the discovery of truth by insisting that we confront arguments that we ourselves admit to be the strongest and most plausible versions of those arguments.
+  - (p.
+60): A word of caution, however: _The principle of charity should never be used to reinterpret bad arguments as good ones._ The principle of charity is a principle of interpretation, not a principle of argument repair.
+Its basic purpose, like that of the other three tests, is to help us decide what arguments are actually being offered, not to replace bad arguments with ones we think are better.
+Thus, the principle should be used only when there is genuine uncertainty about how an argument should be interpreted.
+It should not be used when it is clear what argument has actually been put forward.
+  - Finding Missing Premises and Conclusions (p.
+180):
+    - In real life, people often leave parts of their arguments unstated.
+    - There are two basic rules in filling in missing steps:
+      1. _Faithfully interpret the arguer’s intentions._ The most important rule in filling in missing premises and conclusions is to be as accurate as possible in interpreting an arguer’s intent.
+A missing premise or conclusion is a genuine part of an argument only if it was implicitly understood to be part of the argument by the arguer himself.
+         Consequently, we should always try to fill in a missing step in an argument in a way that the arguer himself would recognize as expressing his own thought.
+One way to determine this is to ask _what else the arguer must assume — that he does not say — to reach his conclusion_.
+         All assumptions you add to the argument must be consistent with everything the arguer says.
+      2. _Be charitable._ Sometimes it is difficult or impossible to know what unstated premise or conclusion an arguer had implicitly in mind.
+In such cases, the principle of charity requires that we interpret the argument as generously as possible.
+In general, this means that we should search for a way of completing the argument that (1) is a plausible way of interpreting the arguer’s uncertain intent and (2) makes the argument as good an argument as it can be.
+Such judgments require practice and skill.
+But you’ll seldom be far off the mark if you remember this simple golden rule: _Be as generous in inter- preting other people’s incompletely stated arguments as you would like them to be in interpreting your own._

 [ethic-explainer]: https://ethics.org.au/ethics-explainer-the-principle-of-charity/
 [charity-lecture]: https://www.youtube.com/watch?v=Fyr67vd4VH8